icshwi/e3/README_maintain.md

 ```

-## Compare what difference in different forms
+## Compare the differences in different forms

 * Show all difference in all changed files